TREASURIES-Yields fall in light post-holiday trading volume

 By Karen Brettell

-NEW YORK, Jan 2 (Reuters) - U.S. Treasury yields fell on Thursday in light post-holiday trading, after longer-dated debt posted its highest yearly returns since 2014.
+NEW YORK, Jan 2 (Reuters) - U.S. Treasury yields fell on Thursday in light post-holiday trading, after longer-dated debt posted its best yearly returns since 2014.

-There were no major market drivers, with benchmark 10-year note yields holding near the top end of their recent range.
+Yields fell even after China's central bank said on Wednesday it was cutting the amount of cash that all banks must hold as reserves, releasing around 800 billion yuan ($114.91 billion) in funds to shore up the slowing economy.

 Longer-dated debt gained last year on concerns about low inflation and weak growth as the Federal Reserve cut interest rates three times during the year.
 Demand for yield, with many bonds in Europe and Japan trading in negative territory, added to its outperformance.